Amitvardi/Lab-Project/README.md

 In addition, adding the feature has a business advantage for LinkedIn in that they will be able to collaborate with sites that offer courses (for example Coursera) and charge a fee for it

-# Our plan:
+# Our plan :
 How are we going to implement this idea?

 first define: